Hecate2/neo-ruler/README.md

 #### Potential new features

 - High precision: let there be no error in the amount of returned token, by automatically reducing the amount of paid token. **This would be very difficult if fees are levied.**
-- flashLoan: borrower get actual paired tokens instead of rTokens.
+- flashLoan: borrower get actual paired tokens instead of rTokens, and must pay back immediately.
 Fees charged.
 - RULER token and liquidity mining
 - xRULER token